In this article, we’ll be reviewing the Panasonic Toughbook L1 and cover all the major features of the device.

 The Panasonic Toughbook L1 features a quadcore Qualcomm chipset that operates at 1.1GHz.
 It gives decent performance but not necessarily enough to handle advanced operations.

 The Toughbook L1 supports 4G LTE which makes it suitable for use in the field and other remote locations where proximity to a wi-fi network isn’t guaranteed.
-It also featues wi-fi, Bluetooth, NFC, and GPS.
+It also features wi-fi, Bluetooth, NFC, and GPS.
+This makes remote work easier for companies that work with long-haul deliveries, off-site work and anything else that takes workers away from the business HQ.

 Panasonic’s Toughbook L1 offers a mediocre solution for their display.
 The resolution 1280×720 is adequate, however the seven-inch screen may not be large enough for many users.
 On top of that, the lack of Gorilla Glass raises a lot of questions regarding the display’s ability to endure heavy impact.